 Nowadays numbers tend to fluctuate between 175 -225, providing the basis for further development of members' abilities, which is dependent on coaching availability and pool time.

-Our current head coach is Kirsty McMahon, a former diver at the club.
+Our current head coach is Kirsty McMahon, a former diver of the club.
 Did you know she was the girls' Group C winner at the National Skills Finals in 2007?

 Fast-forward to the present day and the club continues to promote and grow diving in Surrey as envisioned by Wally and Susan back in 1973.